 – agreement fails to deal with one or more significant assets;

 – agreement is ambiguous with respect to significant issue(s); and, my favourite:

 – agreement fails to deal with the “what if” when one party isn’t able to follow through with their end of the deal, chiefly around refinancing the family home in that person’s sole name.

-A binding, proper separation agreement drafted by a lawyer generally runs around $1,200 plus tax.
+A binding, proper separation agreement drafted by a lawyer is a modest cost.
 On the other hand, litigation over a DIY disaster can cost you triple, five times that.